 LAPD Gang Issues

-After dropping merit and adopting the racial-requirements, the LAPD started to develop some severe corruption issues.
+After dropping merit and adopting the racial-requirements, the LAPD developed some severe corruption issues.

 This culminated in the Rampart Scandal.
-More than 70 of these types of officers were investigated for some level of corruption.
-Including: unprovoked police beatings, stealing, frameups, dealing narcotics, and even bank robberies.
+More than 70 officers were investigated for some level of corruption.
+Including unprovoked police beatings, stealing, frame-ups, dealing narcotics, and even bank robberies.

 One such LAPD officer, David Mack, robbed a bank and stole over $722,000.
 And then, subsequently attempted to cover it up.

 Another example is Kevin Gaines.
 Gaines was shot for threatening to shoot an undercover police officer.
 Naturally, you would think this would be an understandable use of force.
 But the officer that shot Gaines was white.
 So instead, it fueled a racial frenzy in LA over a “white cop shooting a black cop”.
 Even though Gaines was a gang-banger that should have never been able to become a cop.